- Abano Terme

 This welcoming, enchanting city is none other than Romeo and Juliet's hometown!
 After visiting their homes, head to Piazza Bra with its spectacular Roman amphitheatre.
 From here wander over to Piazza delle Erbe, with some of the most enchanting palaces you'll find in Verona.
 But that's not all – check out the narrow streets of the old town, where you can savour the sights over a glass of Amarone.
 Finish with climbing the stairs of Castel San Pietro, where you'll enjoy stunning views across the city.

-Frecciarossa and Italo high-speed trains are the fastest way to reach Verona Porta Nuova train station.
+Frecciarossa high-speed trains are the fastest way to reach Verona Porta Nuova train station.
 This journey connecting Venice to Verona takes just over an hour.
 If you buy a Frecciarossa Executive ticket, you can get free access to FrecciaClub at Venezia Santa Lucia train station and enjoy free WiFi and newspapers and a complimentary drink or snack while waiting for your train to Verona.

 Ferrara is both magnetic, photogenic and full of spirit.
 Its medieval cobblestoned streets and Renaissance buildings will leave you in awe!
 The Duomo cathedral, with its Gothic architecture, is a spectacular sight.
 Our favourite landmark is the 14th-century Este Castle, filled with interesting exhibits, and an impressive moat and drawbridge that will make you feel like you're in a fairytale.
 You'll also love the National Gallery of Art, located in the Palazzo dei Diamanti, with its treasure trove of local masterpieces!